Table of Contents

 If you aren’t able to locate a PIN that was sent with your card, you can request a new one in the following ways:

-• On your bank’s website.
+• On your card issuer’s website.
 Some banks allow you to request a new PIN while logged in to your account.
 To do so, you can search your bank’s website for information on requesting a PIN for a credit card.

 • At a bank branch.
-If your bank has branches nearby, then you should be able to request a PIN by visiting a branch and asking them to reset it for you.
+If your card comes from a bank that has branches nearby, then you should be able to request a PIN by visiting a branch and asking them to reset it for you.

 • At an ATM.
 If you know your existing PIN and simply want to change it, you might be able to change your credit card PIN by visiting an ATM.